olidacombe/shakesemon/README.md

   - Translate upstream errors better (i.e. inspect the [funtranslations](https://funtranslations.com/shakespeare) more than simply trying to de-serialize `response.contents.translated` and returning "something failed in translation").
     + Return an explicit rate-limit error on `HTTP 429` from an upstream API.
 + Better Logging - some descriptive console logging at the very least.
++ Include more environment variable configuration overrides for:
+    - Api keys for use with upstream endpoints (e.g. `X-Funtranslations-Api-Secret`)
-+ Allow override of the upstream API endpoints via environment variables (to, for example, specify a caching proxy to [funtranslations](https://funtranslations.com/shakespeare) which might also add a `X-Funtranslations-Api-Secret` header).
+    - API endpoints (to, for example, specify a caching proxy to [funtranslations](https://funtranslations.com/shakespeare) which might also add a `X-Funtranslations-Api-Secret` header if that's how you want to do it).
 + Re-use any `X-Funtranslations-Api-Secret` header in the client request for users who are paid-up funtranslationistas.
 + Abandon use of [pokerust](https://gitlab.com/olidacombe/pokerust) as it provides little convenience and I had to fork it to gracefully handle a shape discrepancy with a new `is_legendary` property on `PokemonSpecies`.